Submit your $25 non-refundable application fee and $200 refundable housing deposit.

 No space will be reserved for you until application fee, deposit, meningitis record and signed contract are received in our office.

-Spaces are available on a first come first served basis.
+Spaces are available on a first come, first served basis.

-- If you would prefer to receive a paper contract mailed to you, please email us at Housing@Txwes.edu or call our office at (817) 413-5000.
+If you would prefer to receive a paper contract mailed to you, please email us at Housing@txwes.edu or call our office at (817) 413-5000.

-- We have limited short term accommodations.
-These are typically reserved for distance learning students who need to be on the main campus for a short period of time (2 weeks-2 months).
-To apply for short term accommodations please download the Housing Application.
-Make a copy for yourself and mail the original back to us with a check or money order for $25 application fee and a $200 housing deposit.
+We have limited short-term accommodations.
+These are typically reserved for distance-learning students who need to be on the main campus for a short period of time (2 weeks-2 months).
+To apply for short-term accommodations, please email us at Housing@txwes.edu or call our office at (817) 413-5000.
+You will be required to pay the $25 non-refundable application fee and $200 refundable housing deposit.

 The Department of Residence Life at Texas Wesleyan University supports the mission of the university by providing students with a comfortable and convenient living environment while offering opportunities for increased campus involvement, social interaction and academic assistance.
 In support of the mission of the University and in recognition of the value of the on-campus residential experience, beginning the fall of 2011, all students with less than 30 college credit hours who are under the age of 21 are required to live in on-campus university housing unless they are married, divorced, live with their parents or have a dependent child.
 The Department of Residence Life in conjunction with the Dean of Students Office will review requests for an exemption to this policy on an individual basis.

 Texas Wesleyan University takes student safety very seriously.
 To this end, the following policy and procedure has been established to assist in locating Wesleyan students living in Texas Wesleyan owned on-campus housing who, based on the facts and circumstances known to Texas Wesleyan, the University has determined to be missing.